JKirchartz/jkirchartz.github.com/_posts/2009-07-15-tips-walk-on-characters-green-screen.md

 pick the shade of green and tweak a few numbers and you're done; but sometimes there are issues...<!--more-->

 A Walk-on Character project just came across my desk, a spokes-person shot on green-screen to say the mission statement of the site.
-But there\'s a problem, a big problem, the source footage is terrible, the spokes-person is casting 4-6 different shadows depending on where they\'re standing, and to make matters worse the video is pixelated, and blurry.
+But there's a problem, a big problem, the source footage is terrible, the spokes-person is casting 4-6 different shadows depending on where they're standing, and to make matters worse the video is pixelated, and blurry.

 These issues individually cause problems when keying, combined the effects are HUGE, mainly because the system gets confused as to where the line between the subject and the green-screen actually are, this can be easily avoided by